 Not hundreds of songs, but one song, spanning an extraordinary life in thought.
 One man on a stage, one voice with ten thousand inflections, locations, identities.
 Anyone can be heard from, everyone is present.
 Ma Rainey, Beethoven, Queen Mary, Einstein, the Jack of Hearts, Mr Jones, Shakespeare, Abraham, Jesus, Blind Willy McTell, Miss Lucy, Jack Frost, Johanna, Hattie Carol, Tom Paine, T S Elliot, St Augustine, Barry Goldwater, Nettie Moore… thousands more.
 Only God and Watson know the full troupe.

 Time, place and character shift, the tale twists round like a mobius strip, images fly fast and often farcical.
 Everything is risked.
 No wall is respected.
-Loss weans a rapturous beauty.
+Gain and loss wean a rapturous danger.
 Always the question, what is the key to this play we’re in?
 What, finally, is true?
 Dylan seems guided by an artistic intuition that binds the most ludicrous extremes of our experience.
 The sheer flood of ideas, images, contradictions, can be staggering to absorb.

 Yet when we come out of the little theater, into the present weather of our actual lives, it isn’t the tornado of thought we’ve survived that makes us feel changed.
 It isn’t Dylan’s magnificent tour of fame’s apparatus, though that is thrilling.

 What changes us is the startling–uncanny–discovery that our own story intersects with his music at some critical juncture.
-We find we too are singing our life time’s song in our head.
+We find we too are singing our life song in our head.
 We too are the eye of a maelstrom, we too are ensconced in a mystery.
 And it is Dylan who masterminds the confluence.
 Words put together in a way we’ve never heard before, appear, by his hand, to be a thought we’ve held for a lifetime.
 Some prime element at our core resonates in a higher orbit.
 There is a mystical transaction, even if you bridle at that thought.

 Bob Dylan inspires a sense of fusion with his art so beguiling it ignites a fundamental alteration of the self.